NordicSemiconductor/Kotlin-BLE-Library/README.md

                 if (it is OnAdvertisingSetStarted) { //Handle advertising start event _state.value = _state.value.copy(isAdvertising = true)
                 }
-                if (it is OnAdvertisingSetStopped) { //Handle advertising top event _state.value = _state.value.copy(isAdvertising = false)
+                if (it is OnAdvertisingSetStopped) { //Handle advertising stop event _state.value = _state.value.copy(isAdvertising = false)
                 }
             }